shredtechular/StratifyLabs.github.io/download.md

 <p>
 We are working hard on getting three new Stratify boards ready for production as well as porting Stratify to existing development boards.
-Stratity OS can currently be run on the following hardware platforms.</p>
+Stratify OS can currently be run on the following hardware platforms.</p>
 <center>
 <a class="btn btn-lg btn-primary" href="{{ BASE_URL }}/hardware/">CoAction Hero - Buy Now</a> <a class="btn btn-lg btn-primary" href="https://github.com/StratifyLabs/mbedLPC1768#mbedlpc1768" target="_blank">MBED LPC1768 - Install Now</a>
 </center>